-During a May 2016 City Council meeting, the Police Department made a presentation to the Muscatine City Council about the status of the Automated Traffic Enforcement program and the future goals of the program.
+The Muscatine Police Department (MPD) made a presentation to the Muscatine City Council in May 2016 concerning the status of the Automated Traffic Enforcement program (ATE) and the future goals of the program.
 The prospect of starting a mobile speed enforcement program on roadways not controlled by the Iowa DOT was discussed.
-Based on the discussion and feedback from the City Council, the Police Department conducted trials with mobile speed enforcement in the form of a Chevy Sonic and a trailer.
-The equipment was provided by our current ATE partner, Gatso USA.
-Based on the trials, we have chosen to use the Chevy Sonic vehicle for the mobile speed enforcement efforts.
+Based on the discussion and feedback from the City Council, the MPD conducted trials with mobile speed enforcement in the form of a Chevy Sonic and a trailer.
+The equipment was provided by the current ATE partner, Gatso USA.
+Based on the trials, the Chevy Sonic was chosen for mobile speed enforcement efforts.

-The Muscatine Police Department's focus for the automated traffic enforcement program has always been to improve the safety of our roadways for motorists and other users.
-We have made significant progress with this at the intersections where static ATE equipment is currently operating.
-With the expansion to a mobile speed enforcement platform we are trying to bring similar results to a wider area of the city.
+The focus of the automated traffic enforcement program has always been to improve the safety of the roadways for motorists and other users.
+Significant progress has been made at the intersections where static ATE equipment is currently operating.
+The MPD believes that the expansion to a mobile speed enforcement platform will bring similar results to a wider area of the city.

-The department will be routinely updating the website to include location information for where the vehicle will be located.
-The locations will also be included on the City’s Facebook page.
+The MPD will routinely update the website to include location information on where the vehicle will be located.
+The locations will also be included on the City of Muscatine Facebook page.
 If you have a suggestion for where the mobile ATE should be placed, you may make a request using the Request Tracker.
-Choose "Excessive Speed in Neighborhood/Mobile ATE Request" from the options on the Request Tracker page.
+Choose "Excessive Speed in Neighborhood/Mobile A Request" from the options on the Request Tracker page.